How to Develop a Drone Control Application?

 Development tools and guidelines

 The UI design and development are important for any mobile app.
-It‘s even more important for a drone control app since the users will typically have a learning curve.
+It‘s even more important for a drone control application since the users will typically have a learning curve.
 Your UI designers need to know mobile menu and navigation well.
 Consult our guide “Mobile navigation menu examples” for more details.

 Your team should use effective test automation tools.
 Selenium is a good choice.
 A mobile app typically undergoes frequent enhancement hence a good DevOps tool is important for continuous integration.
 Consider Chef for this purpose.